 Ottawa, May 28, 2013—Skills, attitudes and behaviours of individuals are central to an organization's ability to innovate, according to The Conference Board of Canada's Innovation Skills Profile 2.0 (ISP2.0), launched today.
 It identifies the skills needed to generate ideas, take calculated risks and be entrepreneurial, develop interpersonal relationships that support innovation, and implement ideas.

 The ISP2.0 is designed to be used by employees, employers, educators, students, governments, labour and communities to become more innovative.

 "Skills consistently rank in the top three or four factors cited by business leaders as being necessary for successful innovation within their organizations.
-Skills are the enabling component of the innovation process and a lack of skills is a huge impediment to greater innovation in Canadian organizations," said Douglas Watt, Director, Organizational Effectiveness and Learning Research.
+Skills are the enabling component of the innovation process and a lack of skills is a huge impediment to greater innovation in Canadian organizations," said Douglas Watt, Director, Industry and Business Strategy Research.

 "Businesses that recognize the value and importance of skills will survive and flourish in today's global economy.
 This new skills profile is a framework for dialogue and action.
 Companies that succeed have a mix of individuals, teams, and leaders who collectively have all of the skills found in the ISP 2.0," he added.